The Style Guidelines That I Follow

 Transliteration

 When translating from Russian, I transliterate names and some other special words from the Cyrillic alphabet to the Roman alphabet.
-There is no regular system of transliteration from Russian that is in common use.
+There is no regular, standard system of transliteration from Russian in common use.
 So I try to follow the most commonly used and logical ways, and I use the most widely accepted spellings for these words as far as practical.

 Units of Measurement